xkianteb/upso/README.md

 map_disjoint.cfg : Different shapes, particles can be separated just fine.

 Currently the visualization portion works best on maps ~15x15, else some scaling is necessary to make it draw nicely inside the window.

-# To do:

-Clean up the Makefile.
-It is a bit ugly and brute forced right now.